First Atlantic Nickel (CVE:FAN) Trading Up 30% – Should You Buy?

-First Atlantic Nickel Corp.
-(CVE:FAN – Get Free Report)’s stock price shot up 30% during mid-day trading on Wednesday .
-The stock traded as high as C$0.35 and last traded at C$0.33.
-2,223,805 shares changed hands during trading, an increase of 583% from the average session volume of 325,827 shares.
+Shares of First Atlantic Nickel Corp.
+(CVE:FAN – Get Free Report) were up 30% during mid-day trading on Thursday .
+The company traded as high as C$0.35 and last traded at C$0.33.
+Approximately 2,223,805 shares changed hands during trading, an increase of 583% from the average daily volume of 325,827 shares.
 The stock had previously closed at C$0.25.

 First Atlantic Nickel Stock Up 30.0 %